So you decided to migrate your Orders from Magento to Shopify.

 - Upload that Magento zip file to the Excelify app.

 - When it’s done analyzing, check the checkbox “Dry run” under the Options – to generate the Excelify Excel file but not import just yet.

 - Download the Import Results Excel file – you will have it in the Excelify Orders template format.

 - Inspect that file, make any checks and data cleanup or adjustments as you need.

 - Import the ready Excel file using the Excelify app.

 Each of the steps to migrate Orders from Magento to Shopify in details:

-1. Export Orders data tables from the Magento database to CSV files
+1. Export Orders data tables from the Magento database

 When you connect to the Magento database, you will see many tables there.